bmuschko/getting-started-with-bazel/exercises/04-java-package-dependency/instructions.md

 1. Inspect the existing source code files in the `start` directory.
 2. Define a `WORKSPACE` file in the root directory of `start`.
 Leave the file empty for now.
 3. Define a `BUILD` file for the individual directories mentioned above.
 The package `src/main/java/com/bmuschko/app` should use the java_binary rule.
 The package `src/main/java/com/bmuschko/app/config` and `src/main/resources` should use the java_library rule.
 Define package dependencies and visibility as you see fit.
 4. Run the main class `com.bmuschko.app.Application` of the compiled program.
-Ensure that the error message indicates that the external dependency cannot be resolved.
+The program should be compilable and runnable.